himanshu-skid19/Inter-IIT-12-Devrev-AI-Agent-007/README.md

 Corrective Reprompting - If hallucinations are detected, we ensure they are removed reprompting the LLM.

 Memory - To effectively manage the conversational aspects of the query.

-## Team 15

-Devrev-AI-Agent-007 is a streamlined tool for deploying AI applications.
-Follow these steps to get started:

 ### Installation and Setup